 The home sits on a lot facing 4th Avenue and the Theodosia Curry Lloyd House to its north.
 After Captain John Curry passed away in 1884, Samuel George and Amanda Curry inherited the house.
 They would deed it to their daughter, Mary Amelia, known as “Amelia”, on August 18, 1899 when she first started teaching school.
 Born in the Manatee settlement in 1868, she would remain unmarried as an adult and served as a teacher and principal for the Manatee Academy School for fifty years.
 During the summer months, Amelia worked as the assistant post mistress in the Manatee Station post office for her father, who served as postmaster.

-This house will serve as our interpretive museum with displays of artifacts and historical materials.
+This house serves as an interpretive museum with displays of artifacts and historical materials.

 [in photo: Mr. and Mrs. Parker (the Mary E. Parker Foundation) Curry descendants on Mary's side, and Reflections Vice President, Sherry Robinson Svekis]

 Theodosia Curry Lloyd House

 Constructed in 1925, the house sits on the north side of 4th Avenue, facing south towards the Samuel G. Curry and Amelia Curry houses.
 The main (south) façade is dominated by an open porch.
 The rear elevation of the dwelling is dominated by an open porch with shed roof.